SAP-samples/event-driven-integrations-codejam/README.md

 ---

 Welcome to the Event-Driven Integrations CodeJam repository.
-In this SAP CodeJam, we will look at [SAP Integration Suite, Advanced Event Mesh](https://discovery-center.cloud.sap/serviceCatalog/advanced-event-mesh?service_plan=default&region=all&commercialModel=cloud) and how we can use them to enable event-driven architecture and scenarios across multiple systems and services in our landscape.
+In this SAP CodeJam, we will look at [SAP Integration Suite, advanced event mesh](https://discovery-center.cloud.sap/serviceCatalog/advanced-event-mesh?service_plan=default&region=all&commercialModel=cloud) and how we can use them to enable event-driven architecture and scenarios across multiple systems and services in our landscape.
 By the end of the CodeJam, we will achieve a scenario like the one below in the diagram.

 ![Final data flow](assets/diagrams/final-diagram.png)